badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ```

 From the version 7 of Pharo.
 Developers use Calypso as Pharo browser.
-So we provide this command to install CORA with the compatibility mode for Calypso.
+So we provide this command to install SmartTest with the compatibility mode for Calypso.
 It will also install the last version of Calypso !!!

 ```st